lordofthebees-0/ECSE_Lab4A_ICDesign_CNHD/docs/info.md

 ## How to test

-Hook up two input signals, output to an led, complete the circuit.
+Hook up two input signals, output to leds, complete the circuit.
+And ensure clock signal is input (10 kHz or just signal to advance)

 ## External hardware

-1 Led
+2 Leds